souvikhaldar/souvikhaldar.info/content/articles/RAIN.md

 ---

 I learnt a good technique from the Mindfulness course I'm pursuing on Coursera by Rice University by Dr Tara.
 Whenever dealing with an unpleasant situation do the following:
 R --> **Recognise** what is it that you're feeling.
-You can name it exactly, like disappointment, betrayal, etc. You can't just name is sadness, it has to be the exact word that explains it.
+You can name it exactly, like disappointment, betrayal, etc. You can't just name it sadness, it has to be the exact word that explains it.

 A --> **Accept** the feeling that you tagged in above step.
 Sometimes acceptance can be hard but it has to be done.